Get

 Juglone

-Many pet websites and blogs mention juglone as the culprit for the potential harmful effects of pecan nuts in dogs.
-However, we cannot find any scientific evidence to back this claim, but we wanted to touch on it in more detail.
+Many pet websites and blogs mention juglone as the culprit for the potentially harmful effects of pecan nuts on dogs.
+We cannot find any scientific evidence to back this claim, but we want to discuss it in more detail.

-Still, even this may be a good enough reason to be cautious and keep pecans away from your dog, until science can give us more information on their safety.
+Still, this may be a good enough reason to be cautious and keep pecans away from your dog until science can provide more information on their safety.

 Safe Human Food Options to Feed Your Dog